vuejs/docs/src/api/sfc-script-setup.md

   - A type literal
   - A reference to an interface or a type literal in the same file

   Currently complex types and type imports from other files are not supported.
-It is theoretically possible to support type imports in the future.
+It is possible to support type imports in the future.

 ### Default props values when using type declaration